AERO: Entropy-Guided Framework for Private LLM Inference: AERO Beyond Private Inference: Broader Impact and Promises

 \section{AERO Beyond Private Inference: Broader Impact and Promises}

-While AERO originally developed to enable efficient private inference in transformer-based language models by reducing cryptographic overheads, its architectural innovations and insights have far-reaching implications beyond privacy-preserving computations.
+While AERO is developed for enabling efficient private inference in transformer-based language models, its architectural innovations and insights have far-reaching implications beyond privacy-preserving computations.
 Its principled approach for architectural simplifications and techniques for maintaining model stability offer valuable insights into the broader field of language model design and optimization.

-Here, we explore how AERO's principles can influence various facets of standard transformer architectures and their applications.
-These broader implications span from fundamental architectural design choices to practical deployment considerations, demonstrating how techniques developed for private inference can enhance the understanding and implementation of LLMs.
+Here, we discuss how AERO's principles and entropy-guided solutions can impact both architectural design choices and practical deployment considerations.

-{\bf Plaintext efficiency} Our finding that ReLU naturally emerges as the preferred activation function in LayerNorm-free architectures aligns well with plaintext efficiency goals.
+{\bf Plaintext efficiency} Our finding that ReLU naturally emerges as the preferred activation function in normalization-free architectures aligns well with plaintext efficiency goals.
 ReLU's ability to induce sparsity in activations accelerates the plaintext inference by reducing the data traffic between CPU and GPU \cite{mirzadeh2024relu}.

-Furthermore, AERO introduces a systematic approach for reducing FLOPs by designing {\em linear FFNs}, which enable the fusion of linear layers into a single transformation and reduces FFN FLOPs by {\bf 8$\times$}.
-Moreover, AERO replaces deeper FFNs with identity connections without compromising training stability, resulting in {\em additional} FLOPs reductions.
-These optimizations are particularly effective for inference with smaller context lengths (T $<$ $\frac{8d}{3}$), where FFN FLOPs dominates.

-{\bf Low-precision training and quantization for resource-constrained applications} The deployment of transformer models in resource-constrained environments is significantly hindered by outliers that complicate low-bitwidth quantization.
+{\bf Low-precision training and quantization for resource-constrained applications} The deployment of LLMs in resource-constrained environments is significantly hindered by outliers that complicate low-bitwidth quantization.
 These outliers emerge from two primary sources: softmax-based attention mechanism \cite{hu2024outlierefficient} and LayerNorm layers \cite{he2024understanding,wei2022outlier,kovaleva2021bert}.
 LayerNorm-induced outliers are particularly {\em severe} as their scaling parameters amplify activation extremes, demanding higher bit-widths for accurate representation.